Page Refresh AI/Blog/AI Citation Checklist for Existing Blog Posts

 Rewrite weak paragraphs into citation-ready blocks

-A citation-ready block makes one point, includes the needed qualifier, and avoids inflated language.
+A reference-ready block makes one point, includes the needed qualifier, and avoids inflated language.
 It should still sound natural to a human reader.

 Weak block